 After a couple of weeks, add up how many hours were logged for each of the bullets.
 If the total for the first bullet is more than a quarter of total development time, the you have a strong case for trying out pairing.
 This happens frequently during bug fixes and building network calls, but the chances of a pair of programmers repeatedly missing a detail by reading too fast are much lower than the chances of one programmer doing it.

-Also, if the total for the third bullet is more than twice the total for the fourth bullet, then you have a case for trying out pair programming.
+Also, if the total for the second bullet is more than twice the total for the third bullet, then you have a case for trying out pair programming.
 Pairing will not eliminate the need to experiment with different solutions, but it will cut down on the amount of time spent pursuing solutions that won’t work out.

 Pairing is not always the answer